Illumina/hap.py/doc/happy.md

                         to save time.
 ```

-Normally this is detected automatically from the VCF headers / tabix indexes.
+Normally this is detected automatically from the VCF headers / tabix indexes /
+the reference FASTA file.
+The reason for having this set of options is that
+Platinum Genomes truth VCFs for hg19 (which have chr1 ... chr22 chromosome names)
+can be used also on grc37 query VCFs(which have numeric chromosome names) because
+PG only provides truth calls on chr1-chr22, chrX (which have identical sequence
+in these two references, only chromosome names are different).

+Generally, *the truth files (BED and VCF) should have consistent chromosome names
+with the reference that is used*, and hap.py can be used to add on a chr prefix
+to the query VCF if necessary.

 ### Internal Variant Normalisation and Haplotype Comparison